department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="no-computer">What if I don't have access to a computer?
 </button>
 <div id="no-computer" class="usa-accordion-content">
-If you don’t have access to a computer, you can make changes to your SGLI or FSGLI coverage by filling out a paper version of the <a href="https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf">SGLI Election and Certificate form (SGLV 8386)</a> and giving it to your Personnel Office.
+If you don’t have access to a computer, you can make changes to your SGLI or FSGLI coverage by filling out a paper version of the <a href="https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf">SGLI Election and Certificate form (SGLV 8386</a> and giving it to your Personnel Office.
 <br>
 <br>
-You’re only allowed to use a paper form to make changes to your SGLI or FSGLI coverage if:
+You’re only allowed to use a paper form to make changes to your SGLI coverage if:
 - You don’t have access to a computer, <b>or</b>
 - You’re only eligible for part-time coverage.
 You may only be eligible for part-time coverage if you’re a Guard or Reserve member and you aren’t assigned to a unit--or you’re scheduled to drill fewer than 12 times per year.